 Further down the tracks, the train passes through East Clayton before rolling through Haydenville.

 The town of Haydenville is unique for several reasons.
 It was the last company town in the state of Ohio and boasts 121 structures listed on the National Register of Historic Places.
 Many of the buildings, which look alike, were built from bricks that were manufactured there.
 The round house, built to resemble a section of brick pipe, caught my eye.

-The train returns to the the Nelsonville Depot and makes a brief stop at Robbins Crossing, a small 1850’s era, pioneer village operated by Hocking College.
+The train returns to the Nelsonville Depot after a brief stop at Robbins Crossing, a small 1850s era pioneer village operated by Hocking College.
 The wood buildings are manned by costumed artisans who act as blacksmiths and other craftspeople.
 There was also a nature demonstration on the day we stopped with a snake talk, which enthralled the younger guests who were all eager to pet or hold the snakes.

-The diesel-powered train, which can reach speeds of up to 65 miles per hour, transports visitor’s abroad vintage equipment at a leisurely 20 mph.
-Guests may choose their seats amid a 1920’s commuter coach, open air cars, a 1930’s era air conditioned B & O coach and on occasion, in a 1970’s bi-level car.
+The diesel-powered train, which can reach speeds of up to 65 miles per hour, transports visitors aboard vintage equipment at a leisurely 20 mph.
+Guests may choose their seats amid a 1920’s commuter coach, open-air cars, a 1930’s era air-conditioned B & O coach, and on occasion, in a 1970’s bi-level car.

-In addition to the train rides, The Hocking Valley Scenic Railway also restores and maintains a collection of train cars which are stored on site.
+In addition to the train rides, The Hocking Valley Scenic Railway also restores and maintains a collection of train cars that are stored on-site.
 Passengers may buy souvenirs at The Train Shop, located near the parking lot off Route 33 before crossing the tracks to the Nelsonville Depot.